EnKrypt/arvind.io/src/pages/posts/the-great-race-to-surrender-our-privacy/index.md

 As a good first step, simply using [Firefox](https://www.mozilla.org/en-US/firefox/new/) instead of Chrome can do wonders.
 I won't go into detail about how Firefox has always been a part of the privacy battle, but you might even remember it as Netscape Navigator back when Internet Explorer had its monopoly.[^8] Today of course, Google Chrome has the majority, and it's quite sad that neither Microsoft nor Google had their users' best interests in mind.

 Having been a long-time Chrome user, I was personally surprised to find the transition pretty smooth.
 The dev tools are great, all the extensions I used on Chrome exist as Firefox add-ons, and the browser is just a lot more customizable.
 Firefox for Android even supports add-ons, meaning that you can run a full ad-blocker or download themes for your mobile browser.
-However I decided to use Firefox Preview because of the smoother UX.
+However, I decided to use Firefox Preview because of the smoother UX.

 [DuckDuckGo](https://duckduckgo.com/) has come a long way as a search engine.
 I found myself not having to do wordplay gymnastics whenever I wanted to look up something specific but niche, since Google would always fuck it up with personalized and popular results.